Olympics-COVID cases found at Olympic hotel in Japan as IOC hails 'historic' Games | Sports-Games

 - Japan

 Medical experts are worried that Olympic "bubbles", imposed by Tokyo 2020 Olympic officials to keep out COVID-19, might not be completely tight as the movement of staff servicing the Games can create opportunities for infection.
-The Olympics have lost much public support in Japan because of fears they will trigger a surge of infections even though no spectators will be allowed into sports venues.
+The Olympics, postponed last year as the virus was spreading around the world, have lost much public support in Japan because of fears they will trigger a surge of infections.

 International Olympic Committee (IOC) President Thomas Bach praised the organizers and the Japanese people for staging the Games in the midst of the pandemic.
 "These will be historic Olympic Games ... for the way how the Japanese people overcame so many challenges in the last couple of years, the great east Japan earthquake and now the coronavirus pandemic," Bach told reporters after meeting Prime Minister Yoshihide Suga.

 When Japan was awarded the Games in 2013, they were expected to be a celebration of recovery from a deadly earthquake, tsunami, and nuclear accident in 2011.
-When they were postponed last year Japanese leaders had hoped they would be a celebration of the world's victory over the coronavirus but those celebrations are on hold as many countries struggle with new surges of infections.
+Japanese leaders had hoped the re-scheduled Games this year would be a celebration of the world's victory over the coronavirus but those celebrations are on hold as many countries struggle with new surges of infections.

-Bach reiterated that strict coronavirus measures were "in place and they are enforced and they are working", referring to extensive testing MUTED INTEREST

 Members of the South African rugby team are in isolation after arriving, as they are believed to be close contacts with a case on their flight, said Kagoshima city, which is hosting the team.
 The 21 members of the South African squad were due to stay in the city from Wednesday, but that plan has been halted until further advice from health authorities, said city official Tsuyoshi Kajihara.